-The Honorable Mark S. Cady, Chief Justice, Iowa Supreme Court
+The Honorable Mark S. Cady, Chief Justice, Iowa Supreme Court.

 "Debating the Living Constitution"

 The symposium was held on Saturday, April 2, 2011 from 8:30 a.m. - 12:30 p.m. at Drake Law School.
 Speakers include David Strauss, the Gerald Ratner distinguished service professor of law at the University of Chicago Law School; Keith Whittington, the William Nelson Cromwell professor of politics at Princeton University; Rebecca Brown, the Newton professor of constitutional law at the University of Southern California School of Law and Wil Waluchow, the Senator William McMaster chair in constitutional studies at McMaster University.
-The event will feature a discussion of David Strauss's book "The Living Constitution."
+The event featured a discussion of David Strauss's book "The Living Constitution."

 "The Same-Sex Marriage Divide"

 The symposim was held on Saturday, April 10, 2010.
 The forum included Professors Douglas Allen from Simon Fraser University, Andrew Koppelman from Northwestern Law School, Mark Strasser from Capital University Law School, Lynn Wardle from J. Reuben Clark Law School at BYU, Lee Badgett from the University of Massachusetts Amherst Economics Department, and Maggie Gallagher, President of the Institute for Marriage and Public Policy.
-CLE credit: 3.25 hours Iowa and 4 hours Federal approved.

 "Global Perspectives on Religion, the State, and Constitutionalism"

 The symposim was held on Saturday, April 4, 2009.
 Speakers included Professors Abdullah An'Nain from Emory Law, Rick Garnett from Notre Dame Law, Frank Ravitch from Michigan State Law, Laura Jenkins from the University of Cincinnati, Tom Farr from the Georgetown School of Foreign Science, and Jeremy Gunn, Director of the ACLU Religion and Law Project in D.C.
-Three hours of Iowa and four hours of federal CLE credit was approved for this event.

 "The Forgotten Constitutional Amendments"

 The symposim was held on Saturday, April 5, 2008 from 8:30 a.m. – 1:00 p.m. at Drake Law School.
 Speakers included: Randy Barnett (Carmack Waterhouse Professor of Legal Theory, Georgetown Law School), Daniel Farber (Sho Sato Professor of Law, University of California, Berkeley), Kurt Lash (Professor of Law and W. Joseph Ford Fellow, Loyola Law School Los Angeles), Michael Kent Curtis (Judge Donald L. Smith Professor in Constitutional and Public Law, Wake Forest Law School), Rebecca Zietlow (Charles W. Fornoff Professor of Law and Public Values, University of Toledo Law School), David Bogen (Professor Law Emeritus, University of Maryland Law School).
-C.L.E. credit was approved.